Find reports summarising the performance of North Lincolnshire Council and its partners to improve the lives of the North Lincolnshire residents.

 The SEND Inclusion Plan Annual Report 2019-2020 summarises the work we have undertaken to implement our SEND Inclusion Plan.
 It is also an opportunity to celebrate our shared successes.

-Our SEND Inclusion Plan was co-produced with North Lincolnshire Council, North Lincolnshire Clinical Commissioning Group (CCG) and the Parents’ Involvement and Participation (PIP) Forum.
+Our SEND Inclusion Plan was co-produced with North Lincolnshire Council, North Lincolnshire Health and Care Partnership and the Parents’ Involvement and Participation (PIP) Forum.
 All partners have a very important role to play in improving the outcomes for children and young people with SEND.
 As partners working together we set ourselves very high aspirations and expectations so that equity of opportunity and excellence in achievement do become the norm for all.

 We also provide detailed information on how North Lincolnshire Council has consulted and sought view of its stakeholders, especially parents and carers and children and young people with regards to the Local Offer.
 It also provides information on how the Local Offer has evolved and been shaped by the findings of feedback provided.